Why We Need Lockdown Devices for Classroom Doors

 Pictures of distressed students and teachers spread on social media.
 Students and teachers were barricading and blocking the door with their bodies.

 Jesus Villahermosa, president of Crisis Reality Training, shared his disappointment regarding UCLA’s classroom door locks problem.
 He asks, “How many deaths would it have taken for us to address this issue more seriously?”

 Teachers are trained to use items in the classroom to barricade the door.
 A lockdown door barricade includes propping up desks, chairs, and cubbies against it.

 Propping things against the door for lockdown causes too much noise.
 Teachers and students need to keep quiet when securing their door to stop the active shooter from coming in their direction.

 Photo from lindenlink.com

-Another reason why creating a barricade using desks and chairs are not ideal is because it is physically exhausting.
+Another reason why creating a door barricade using desks and chairs is not ideal is because it is physically exhausting.
 A class of small children is not expected to start lifting chairs and desks to barricade the door.

 In an active shooter event, people’s motor skills would be limited.
 Due to panic, teachers and students may not have the strength to lift heavy objects to stop the active shooter from entering through the door.

 In some training, teachers are encouraged to use their belts as a classroom door lockdown strap.
 A teacher is supposed to tie the belt on the door’s closing mechanism to lock down the door.

 But since securing belt loops require too many finger movements, panic can set in, and it may take time for a teacher to fasten the belt.